At a Glance

 - feeding analytics and reporting.

-As relationships are built between customer and organisation, stores all information in a history database.
+As relationships are built between customer and organisation, SCC stores all information in a history database.
 This database becomes a gold mine which can be leveraged to provide the customer with a first class service and therefore securing brand loyalty.

 1) Informing responses and routing decisions